MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-portal-clear.md

 ms.devlang: na
 ms.topic: conceptual
 ms.custom: mvc
-ms.date: 09/04/2019
+ms.date: 09/05/2019
 ms.author: sethm
 ms.reviewer: troettinger
-ms.lastreviewed: 09/04/2019
+ms.lastreviewed: 09/05/2019
 monikerRange: 'azs-1908'
 ---

 # Clear portal user data from Azure Stack

-Azure Stack operators can clear portal user data on demand in order to meet General Data Protection Regulation (GDPR) compliancy requirements.
+Azure Stack operators can clear portal user data on demand, when Azure Stack users request it.
 This article describes how to clear the portal user data.

 Removing portal user settings should only be done after the user subscription has been deleted.